gdcc/ct.gdcc.io/index.md

 ## Roadmap

-We presented a roadmap as a [proposal](https://docs.google.com/document/d/14DHDB24Cp_kzpYqhHCKCtnzOw8_WuLOOONyqJHSsaYM/edit) as a series of milestone during the 2023-04-18 [Dataverse Community Call](https://dataverse.org/community-calls) ([notes](https://docs.google.com/document/d/1TmvLrvDJ2dtPN6e6Iu4RT-qFQo4XeR5Tn-TGhvB9mFE/edit?usp=sharing), [recording](https://harvard.zoom.us/rec/share/qQJLuOQYIX5FA5Fsandjuu3L4qIgmV9AKOZ0tZu3ZPcdDmcVw-2D7qn9VcCAojIk.PHPDAOdOWYI_hXCr)):
+We presented a roadmap as a [proposal](https://docs.google.com/document/d/14DHDB24Cp_kzpYqhHCKCtnzOw8_WuLOOONyqJHSsaYM/edit) with a series of milestones during the [2023-04-18 Dataverse Community Call](https://dataverse.org/community-calls) ([notes](https://docs.google.com/document/d/1TmvLrvDJ2dtPN6e6Iu4RT-qFQo4XeR5Tn-TGhvB9mFE/edit?usp=sharing), [recording](https://harvard.zoom.us/rec/share/qQJLuOQYIX5FA5Fsandjuu3L4qIgmV9AKOZ0tZu3ZPcdDmcVw-2D7qn9VcCAojIk.PHPDAOdOWYI_hXCr)):

 - Milestone A: For backend (Java) developers (✅)
 - Milestone B: For API client testing (✅)
 - Milestone C: For an integration/frontend developer (w/o Java) (✅)
 - Milestone D: Improve developer experience (80%)
+  - Migrate storage configuration to MPCONFIG (milestone D) [#9998](https://github.com/IQSS/dataverse/issues/9998)
 - Milestone E: Demo or evaluation (60%)
+  - Switch container demo tutorial from dev to demo persona (milestone E) [#10538](https://github.com/IQSS/dataverse/issues/10538)
+  - Consider Traefik or similar for HTTPS etc. (milestone E) [#10359](https://github.com/IQSS/dataverse/issues/10359)
-- Milestone F: Demo with some configurability (20%)
+- Milestone F: Demo with some configurability (50%)
+  - explain in container demo tutorial how to set a custom footer, header, etc. (milestone F) [#10539](https://github.com/IQSS/dataverse/issues/10539)
+  - explain in container demo tutorial how to enable external controlled vocabularies (milestone F) [#10540](https://github.com/IQSS/dataverse/issues/10540)
 - Milestone G: Run API tests in containers (40%)

-As we merge pull requests, we will update "new features" list above.
-We'll use the [Containerization](https://github.com/orgs/IQSS/projects/34/views/17) column of the Dataverse Global Backlog board to indicate specific issues or pull requests we plan to work on next.
+  - Migrate leftover hardcoded JVM options to be MPCONFIG enabled (milestone G) [#9999](https://github.com/IQSS/dataverse/issues/9999)
+  - Automate running of API test suite in containers (milestone G) [#9790](https://github.com/IQSS/dataverse/issues/9790)

+In addition, we've been working on many issues as they come up.
+The best way to see what's new (apart from joining meetings) is to check the "new features" list above, which serves as a changelog.

+Since we aren't strictly following the roadmap above, it's best to consult the [Containerization](https://github.com/orgs/IQSS/projects/34/views/17) column of the Dataverse project board to see what we're working on.
+Attending working group meetings (or checking notes or recordings) will give you a sense as well!

 ## Links